scarryhott/Kantian-IVI/FRACTAL_KAKEYA_ANALYSIS.md

 - **Axiom (Projection Axiom)**: Every resonance–dissonance structure treated in IVI arises via projection `π : ℂⁿ → ℝ³` from a noumenal potential space to a phenomenal constraint space.
 Positivity, Kakeya rigidity, and all associated real invariants apply *only after* this projection.
 - Consequence: proofs of grain safety, `≈ᵍ`, and positive geometry must assume the projected context; within the noumenal fiber their hypotheses remain intentionally unsatisfied, preserving Kantian openness.
 - Design intent: IVI's sublation pipeline (`T.zoom`, `zoomOut`, `positiveSynthesis`) is exactly the mechanism that realises `π`, cementing the separation between noumenal generation and phenomenal resonance.
+- **Domain labels**: we write `RealDomain ≔ ℝ³` for the phenomenal layer and `ComplexDomain ≔ ℂ³` for the noumenal layer; every resonance/dissonance predicate specifies the domain it inhabits.
+- **Projection helper**: `project : ComplexDomain → RealDomain` (a placeholder in Lean) makes the sublation step explicit and ensures future code respects the axiom.

 ```lean
 @[simp] def resonanceMapR3